Bi-directional Digital Twin and Edge Computing in the Metaverse: Conclusion

 \section{Conclusion}

-This paper investigates the creation of digital replicas of physical objects, users (DTs), and MEC systems (DTECs) in the Metaverse.
-It discusses the interplay between the hierarchical DTs and the bidirectional reliance between DTs and the MEC system for fair, immersive, and continuous Metaverse services.
-The pipeline to create and maintain the DTs includes four steps: \one data collection from physical twins (PTs), \two communication between DTs and PTs (inter-twin communications), \three DT logic as a structural and behavioral model on the MEC server, and \four feedback from DTs to PTs (intra-twin communications).
-DTEC construction follows a similar pipeline with a behavioral model that defines the resource allocation in the MEC system.
-Owing to users' mobility, dynamic network states, and handover between MEC servers, a global DTEC is created on the cloud server to determine DT placement and migration among the MEC instances.
-This paper also studies the interaction among DTs, and local and global DTECs to ensure a high and fair QoE in the Metaverse by proposing three hierarchical DTs (i.e., user' DT, local DTEC, and global DTEC).
-Finally, we raised some challenges that the DT construction would face and highlighted research directions accordingly, specifically, ensuring minimal twins de-synchronization, seamless DT migration, and fault tolerance.
+This paper investigated the creation of digital replicas of physical objects, users (DTs), and MEC systems (DTECs) in the Metaverse.
+The pipeline of DT creation includes four steps: \one data collection from physical twins (PTs), \two communication between DTs and PTs (inter-twin communications), \three DT logic as a structural and behavioral model on the MEC server, and \four feedback from DTs to PTs (intra-twin communications).
+DTEC construction follows a similar pipeline with different behavioral models. \jiadong{This paper also studied the interaction among DTs, and local and global DTECs to ensure a high and fair QoE in the Metaverse by proposing three hierarchical DTs (i.e., user' DT, local DTEC, and global DTEC).
+We evaluated a continual learning framework in a local DTEC over a case study of VR content streaming.
+Our finding revealed that the framework achieves the highest QoE for users and preserves time horizon QoE fairness.
+Since the DTEC behavioral model considers the latest DT updates, the local DTEC can assign the resources optimally to the Metaverse users.
+Finally, we raised some challenges that the DT construction would face and highlighted research directions accordingly, specifically, ensuring minimal twins de-synchronization, seamless DT migration, and mitigating catastrophic forgetting.}